Multimodal Self-Supervised Learning for Medical Image Analysis: Experimental Results

-\paragraph{Discussion:} The results of our \textbf{multimodal} method compared to the above baselines are shown in table~\ref{tab_brain}.
-Our proposed method outperforms both the "from scratch" and "single-modal" baselines, confirming the benefits of pretraining using our approach.
-In addition, our method achieves comparable results to the other methods from the literature.
-We outperform these baselines in most cases, such as the methods of Chang \emph{et al.}~\cite{chang}, and Li~\cite{Li2018}, in terms of all reported dice scores.
-We also report the result of Isensee \emph{et al.}~\cite{isensee}, which ranks among the best results on the BraTS 2018 benchmark.
-Even though their method uses 3D U-Net architecture co-trained with additional datasets, we outperform their results in TC and ET dice scores.
-We also achieve comparable results to their method on the WT dice score, even though their method uses the full 3D spatial context.
-Compared to the work of~\cite{domain_adaptation_caputo} (JiGen), we also find that our results outperform this baseline, confirming our approach of performing the modality confusion in the data-level is superior to modality confusion in the feature-level.
+\paragraph{Discussion} The results of our \textbf{multi-modal} method compared to the above baselines are shown in table~\ref{tab_brain}.
+Our proposed method outperforms both the "from scratch" and "single-modal" baselines, confirming the benefits of pretraining using our multimodal approach.
+In addition, our method achieves comparable results to methods from literature.
+We outperform these baselines in most cases, such as the methods Chang \emph{et al.}~\cite{chang}, and Li~\cite{Li2018}, in terms of all reported dice scores.
+We also report the result of a 2D version (for better comparability) of Isensee \emph{et al.}~\cite{isensee}, which ranks among the best results on the BraTS 2018 benchmark.
+Even though their method uses co-training with additional datasets and several augmentation techniques, we outperform their results in this task.
+This supports the performance benefits of initializing CNNs with our multimodal puzzles.
+We also compare with 2D Models Genesis (2D MG)~\cite{ssl_models_genesis}, which we outperform in this downstream task, supporting the effectiveness of our pretraining method.
+Compared to 2D Rubik Cube~\cite{rubik}, which we implement in 2D for comparability, we observe that we outperform this method in this task.
+This confirms the higher quality of the representations learned by our method, compared to this jigsaw puzzle solving method (including random rotations).
+Compared to the work of~\cite{domain_adaptation_caputo} (JiGen), we also find that our results outperform this baseline, confirming that our approach of performing the modality confusion in the data-level is superior to modality confusion in the feature-level.
+Our Sinkhorn-based puzzle solver produces representations that are superior to those obtained by a U-Net puzzle solver, as shown in the table.
+We believe that pixel-wise image reconstruction adds unnecessary complexity to the puzzle solving task, which can be solved simply with an encoder-based CNN architecture, as explained before.